diggy/confirm-publishing-actions/readme.txt

 Once activated, the plugin will intercept publishing actions on the following admin pages: `post.php`, `edit-post.php`, `edit.php` and `index.php` (QuickPress dashboard widget).

-Features in version 1.2.1.1 include:
+Features in version 1.2.2 include:

+* Localization support
-* Localization support: es_ES, it_IT, nl_NL
+* Languages: es_ES, it_IT, nl_NL

 == Installation ==